asitwouldseem/flip-radio/README.md

 ## Acknowledgements
 Massive shout out to @dpwe's [StepperFlipClock](https://github.com/dpwe/StepperFlipClock/tree/main) respository which provides the basis for 28BYJ-48 stepper motors to replace the failing motors in flip clocks.

+### Generative AI
+Because I was building this at the same time as a [silly gift](https://github.com/asitwouldseem/groundhog-day/) some of the stepper motor code was partly produced by Generative AI.
+I had to adapt it for the Pi rather than Pico, but full disclosure nonetheless.